LaughingBubba/svelte-spa-router-example/readme.md

 If you go to http://localhost:5000/#/should-be-router404 you'll get routed to the `<NotFound/>` component as expected.

 ### Run using serve
-If you happen to have serve installed glabally:
+If you happen to have serve installed globally:
 ```
 serve ./public
 ```